abdelfattah-lab/nitro/README.md

 # NITRO: NPU Inference for Transformers Optimization
-This package aims to serve LLMs with inference on Intel NPUs, using the OpenVINO toolkit.
+This package aims to serve LLMs with inference on Intel Neural Processing Units (NPUs) on Intel Core Ultra Processors, utilizing the OpenVINO toolkit.
 Because NPUs currently do not support LLMs, some modifications have been made.

 ![NITRO Workflow](assets/readme-diagram.png)

+## Developer Notes
+This package has been validated on the Meteor Lake processor, with the Linux NPU Driver 1.6.0 and OpenVINO 2024.3.0.
+Currently, the frameworks supports Llama3, with some initial support for Qwen2.

 # Installation